Turning 65: How to Prepare For Medicare

-You will technically become eligible for Medicare three months before you turn 65, and then you will have up to three months after your 65th birthday month to enroll in Medicare.
+● You will have up to three months after your 65th birthday month to enroll in Medicare.

 ● You are under 65 with a disability and have been getting Social Security or RRB disability benefits for at least 24 months.

-If none of these scenarios apply to you, then you will have to enroll manually during your Initial Enrollment Period.
+If none of these scenarios apply to you, you will have to enroll manually during your Initial Enrollment Period.

 The Medicare Pre-65 Checklist: Dates You Need to Know

-- 6 months before you turn 65
+Six months before you turn 65

-- Educate yourself on the different parts of Medicare.
+● Educate yourself on the different parts of Medicare.
 You can do this by going online or reaching out to an experienced insurance agency, such as Medigap Supplement Headquarters, who will answer any questions you may have.
 We’ll even help you through the enrollment process when the time comes.

-- Check with your doctor(s) if they accept Medicare.
+● Check with your doctor(s) if they accept Medicare.

-- After doing these first two steps, determine whether you should add on a Medicare Supplement, Medicare Advantage, or Medicare Part D plan along with your Original Medicare plan.
+● Determine whether you should add on a Medicare Supplement, Medicare Advantage, or Medicare Part D plan along with your Original Medicare plan.

-- 3 months before you turn 65
+Three months before you turn 65

 Need Help Preparing For Medicare?